 Very happy with the laptop in terms of quality.
 It feels very solid, no creaks or pops, no keyboard flex.
 Everyone seems to complain about the E-series thinkpads being cheap but I was pleasantly surprised.
 Top is aluminum, the rest is plastic.
 The lid does attract fingerprints pretty bad, but it’s not a big issue.

 Disclaimer: I’ve never used a laptop with windows precision trackpad drivers, so I can’t compare to that.
 This laptop uses a synaptic trackpad and it seems to track well.
 Everything works as expected in both Windows and linux.
-Clicking feels VERY nice on the bottom trackpad buttons… it’s like a muffled clicky sound which is really satisfying.
-Difficult to explain.
-I like the keyboard a lot.
-The keys have good travel, no flex.
-I have issues with palm rejection on linux… sometimes my hand touches the trackpad while typing, which is really annoying (any tips for this?).
+On linux, palm rejection is non-existent, which is frustrating sometimes.
+Clicking feels nice on the bottom trackpad buttons.
+The keyboard is average or above average.
+The keys have good travel, no significant keyboard flex.
 One issue I did notice, at least under Linux, is that you cannot use the trackpad while using WASD keys.
 You can use the trackpoint, but not the pad.
 Just something I ran into while testing CS:GO without a mouse.
-Keyboard is not backlit.

 KEYBOARD UPDATE: There is a serious problem with the keyboard on the E485 and E585.
 If you type too fast, characters will get typed out of order.
 This is a firmware-level issue, not OS-dependent.
 Big thread about it HERE.
 Lenovo acknowledged and are preparing a new bios update to fix this.